ctrlplusb/easy-peasy/website/docs/docs/api/thunk.md

 # thunk

-Declares a thunk action on your model.
-A thunk typically encapsulates side effects (e.g. calls to an API).
-It is always executed asynchronously, returning a `Promise`.
-Thunks cannot modify state directly, however, they can dispatch other actions to do so.
+Declares a [thunk](docs/api/thunk) action on your model.
+[Thunks](docs/api/thunk) cannot modify state directly, however, they can dispatch [actions](/docs/api/action) to do so.

+[Thunks](docs/api/thunk) are typically used to encapsulate side effects or complex workflow (e.g. `if/else` based logic) around action dispatching.
+They can be asynchronous or synchronous.

+When you use `async/await` or return a `Promise` from your [thunk](docs/api/thunk), Easy Peasy will wait for the asynchronous work to complete prior to firing any listeners that are targeting the [thunk](docs/api/thunk).

+Another interesting property of [thunks](docs/api/thunk) is that any value that is returned from a [thunk](docs/api/thunk) will be provided to the caller - i.e. where it was dispatched from.
+Therefore if you were using `async/await`, or returned a `Promise`, from your [thunk](docs/api/thunk) the caller would be able to chain off the returned `Promise` to know when the [thunk](docs/api/thunk) has completed execution.

 ```javascript
 thunk(async (actions, payload) => {